Contact Stephen Champion

 - Forensic MSc Programme

-Stephen is module manager for the Light Weapon Design module and he co-organises the Wound Ballistics Symposium.
+Stephen is module manager for the Light Weapon Design and Ordnance Design modules.
 Stephen supervises research students at MSc and PhD level in Defence related disciplines

 Articles In Journals